The Effect of Temperature on Fertility in an Industrialising Economy

 This paper studies the relationship between temperature and fertility rates.
 Exploiting exogenous temperature variation across 81 French départements from 1851 to 1911, I examine how changes in income, driven by temperature variations, can lead to either a dominant income effect or substitution effect in fertility decisions.
 I find that a one standard deviation increase in temperature increases fertility by 19-31\%, corresponding to 4.7-7.5 additional births per 1,000 people.
 The climatic impact, driven specifically by growing season temperatures, is most pronounced in regions most reliant on agriculture.
 Higher temperatures negatively affect wheat prices, suggesting increased agricultural productivity.
 This temperature-price relationship is consistent with the hypothesis that income gains dominate substitution effects on fertility choices.
 Using a mediation analysis I rule out internal migration, infant mortality, and education as alternative mechanisms.

-Temperature and Migration in Nineteenth-Century France
+Migration Responses to Temperature Variation in Nineteenth-Century France

 What role did temperature play in internal migration in 19th Century France?
 Using over 35,000 origin-destination department pairs across 5 decades, I find that higher origin temperature relative to destination has a negative effect on outward migration.
 The migration response of both men and women is large and robust.
 I find that the effect of temperature is strongest in the most agriculturally dependent departments, suggesting that agriculture is the primary mechanism.